caocmai/Batch-Rename/README.md

 ##### Flag Explanation
-`filetype` - the program will look for files of this file type

-`inputFolder` - the program will look for folder with this name.
+`filetype` - the program will look for files of this file type `inputFolder` - the program will look for files inside this folder.
 NOTE: folder must be at root of project.
 If one is not provided then program will look for the files at the root of project

-`outputFolder` - the program will store all renamed files into this folder

-`renameFileAs` - the renamed files will start with this string
+`outputFolder` - the program will store all renamed files into this folder `renameFileAs` - the renamed files will start with this string